-The Monona Campus, with its gentle, glaciated patchwork of oak savanna, wetlands, prairies and woodlands provides a quiet respite from the hustle and bustle of the city life that surrounds it.
-Here, visitors are invited to explore local flora and fauna on the nature trails, visit the Children’s Shack, connect their observations to global phenomena in our interactive Climate Science Education Center, and learn about sustainability through our Green Building features.
+The Aldo Leopold Nature Center, with its gentle, glaciated patchwork of oak savanna, wetlands, prairies, and woodlands provides a quiet respite from the hustle and bustle of the city life that surrounds it.
+Here, visitors are invited to explore local flora and fauna on the nature trails, visit the Children’s Shack and explore our Nature Nook play spaces as well as participate in family-friendly public programs.

-As a general rule, the Aldo Leopold Nature Center will be closed and programs canceled if the City of Madison public transit services are discontinued (full service cancellation) due to inclement weather.
+As a general rule, the Aldo Leopold Nature Center will be closed and programs canceled if the City of Madison public transit services are discontinued (full service cancellation) due to inclement weather, however, we reserve the right to close at our own discretion.
 If a closing occurs, a notice will be put on our homepage as well as on our Facebook page.

 Monona, WI 53716